Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 Create a new resource group named as [prefix]rg, where [prefix] is the prefix you defined in the prerequisites section.

-#### Azure App Service

-Create a new Azure App Service named as [prefix]as, where [prefix] is the prefix you defined in the prerequisites section.

 #### Azure Data Lake Storage Gen2

 Create an Azure Data Lake Storage Gen2 account named as [prefix]sa, where [prefix] is the prefix you defined in the prerequisites section.
 For the detailed information, please refer to: [Create a storage account to use with Azure Data Lake Storage Gen2](https://learn.microsoft.com/en-us/azure/storage/blobs/create-data-lake-storage-account)